NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 }
 ```

-We should the the linked list as shown in the Y86 assembly code.
+We should use the linked list as shown in the Y86 assembly code.

 ```assembly
 # Sample linked list